aydentownsley/holberton-system_engineering-devops/0x00-shell_basics/README.md

 # README

-## project files

-The files in this directory contain scripts that run challenges given in the project
+The files included in this directory all contain bash scripts that execute code to meet the requirements set out in shell basics